-No one can cheat you out of ultimate success but yourself.-Emerson the dwarfing of his prospects by evil influences arising either from within or from without himself.
+No one can cheat you out of ultimate success but yourself.-Emerson

-Α man cannot live broad life if he runs only in one groove. -J. Staples White 'Tis education forms the common mind,
+А man cannot live а broad life if he runs only in one groove. -J. Staples white 'Tis ation form the com mon mind, Just t as the t wig is bent t he tree's inclin ed.-Pope

-As the child grows into the youth the utmost care should be exercised, both by himself and by his friends, to prevent
+As the child grows into the youth the utmost care should be exercised, both by himself and by his friends, to prevent the dwarfing of his prospects by evil influences arising either from within or from without himself.